 III.
-PROPOSED AMENDMENTS
+FINAL DRAFTS OF PROPOSED AMENDMENTS

-Utilizing a \$25,000 Ecology grant, the City has hired The Watershed Company (TWC) to assist staff with the current periodic update of the SMP and associated Chapter 90 amendments.
-Previously, TWC was the City's consultant during both the 2010 SMP update and the 2016 Chapter 90 update.
+Utilizing a \$25,000 Ecology grant, the City hired The Watershed Company (TWC) to assist staff with the current periodic update of the SMP and associated Chapter 90 amendments.
+TWC was the City's consultant during both the 2010 SMP update and the 2016 Chapter 90 update.

 A gap analysis (Attachment 1) was prepared by TWC to identify where the SMP is out of compliance with the SMA, Comprehensive Plan and development regulations and to address issues that have come up with shoreline projects since adoption in 2010.
+It also addresses evolving science for critical areas and issues that have come up with wetland and stream projects since Chapter 90 adoption in 2016.
 Staff and our consultant revised the SMP and Wetland Stream regulations based on this gap analysis.